-The administration of Italy's air navigation sector is ensured by the Ministry of Infrastructure and Transport, the Italian Civil Aviation Authority (ENAC), the National Agency for the Safety of Flight (ANSV) and the Aero Club of Italy, while the management of air navigation in its operational profiles has been conferred to ENAC.
+The administration of Italy's air navigation sector is ensured by the Ministry of Infrastructure and Sustainable Mobility (MIMS), which, after the issue of Decree No. 190/2020 of 23 December 2020, has replaced the previous Ministry of Infrastructure and Transport (MIT), the Italian Civil Aviation Authority (ENAC), the National Agency for the Safety of Flight (ANSV) and the Aero Club of Italy, while the management of air navigation in its operational profiles has been conferred to ENAC.

 It is worth highlighting that in the Italian legal system there are the regional administrative courts and the Supreme Administrative Court.
-The regional administrative court has jurisdiction over ENAC's and the Antitrust Authority's decisions.
-The judgments issued by the Regional Administrative Court can be challenged before the Supreme Administrative Court.
+The regional administrative courts have jurisdiction over ENAC and Antitrust Authority decisions, and their judgments can be challenged before the Supreme Administrative Court.

 Legal framework for liability

-Air carriers' liability for death or injury to passengers, for loss of or damage to goods or baggage and for delay in international transport is governed by the Montreal Convention of 28 May 1999 on International Air Transport, which entered into force in Italy on 28 June 2004, following its simultaneous ratification by 13 Member States of the European Community (now the European Union), the Community itself and Norway.
-It replaced both the Warsaw Convention of 1929 and subsequent protocols, and the Guadalajara Convention of 1961.
+Air carriers' liability for death or injury to passengers, for loss of or damage to goods or baggage, and delay in international transport is governed by the Montreal Convention of 28 May 1999 on International Air Transport, which entered into force in Italy on 28 June 2004 following its simultaneous ratification by 13 Member States of the European Community (now the European Union), the Community itself and Norway.
+It replaced both the Warsaw Convention of 1929 and subsequent protocols and the Guadalajara Convention of 1961.